 The Run-time Environment

-The runtime environment has only one constraint imposed on it by the art framework: it must be able to find applications (PATH) and plugin or other shared libraries (LD_LIBRARY_PATH,DYLD_LIBRARY_PATH) for all required packages from the art suite release set, including the compiler as specified by the particular version and build variant of the release set.
+) for all required packages from the art suite release set, including the compiler as specified by the particular version and build variant of the release set.

 Compiler Support